Azure/aks-engine/docs/topics/creating_new_clusters.md

     --output-directory ./cluster_artifacts
 ```

-The above command assumes that the API model at the relative filepath `./my-cluster-definition.json` contains a fully populated cluster definition, including service principal credentials, and a DNS prefix to identify the cluster with a name.
+The above command assumes that the API model at the relative filepath `./my-cluster-definition.json` contains a minimally populated cluster definition, including service principal credentials, and a DNS prefix to identify the cluster with a name.

 ### Parameters